-How to avoid this mistake: Use travel features as preliminary research—not booking guides.
+How to avoid this mistake: Use influencers and travel features as preliminary research—not booking guides.
 Research competing accommodations.
 Resort Y may be just as wonderful and better priced—only lacking Resort X’s PR and marketing budget.

 Looking for travel inspiration?
 Here are 50 London attractions sure to spark your wanderlust.